 5. Real Estate Crowdfunding

 Real estate crowdfunding is a new method in which investors band together, typically online, to pool their funds and invest in opportunities they would be unable to finance on their own.
-This method of investing, like REITs, involves much less money upfront and is considered passive as well.
+This method of investing, like REITs, involves much less money upfront and is also considered passive income.

-Some online platforms for real estate crowdfunding are open to general investors, but there are many that require users prove a certain level of income before investing.
+Some online crowdfunding platforms for real estate are open to general investors, but there are many that require users to prove a certain level of income before investing.

-- Crowdfunding is a great way to diversify your investment portfolio without having to invest a ridiculous amount.
+- Crowdfunding is a great way to diversify your investment portfolio without having to invest a large amount of money.

-- It offers access to unique opportunities that investors may not have had access to without the help of other investors online.
+- It offers access to unique opportunities that investors may not have had access to without the help of other online investors.

-- There’s very little effort involved and the entire process can typically be done online, unlike other real estate investments that might require upkeep and other maintenance costs associated with managing a property or land.
+- There’s very little effort involved, and the entire process can typically be done online.

 - Crowdfunding investors are taxed on the dividends they receive.

-- Some investing platforms may require that you meet a certain level of income in order to participate, which is counterintuitive to investors attracted to crowdfunding due to the low financial bar for entry.
+- Some investing platforms may require that you meet a certain level of income to participate, which is counterintuitive to investors attracted to crowdfunding due to the low financial bar for entry.